mickcaff/MickCaffery_T1A2/README.md

 # Functionality / features

-The website has adopted a simple and classic aesthetic with a common theme, so as to deliver the information with clarity in a straightforward manner.
+The website has adopted a simple and classic aesthetic with a common theme, so as to deliver the information in a straightforward manner with a high degree of clarity.

 ### The website contains the following features:

 - A simple **navigation header** displays my name and navigational links.
-This is used on all pages throughout the website.
+This is used to navigate between all the main pages.

 - The **Home page** contains a hero photo of myself and the short introductory paragraph, followed by a link to my pdf resume.
 The home page footer contains links to my LinkedIn and GitHub accounts.